Lufteluke/pi-tin/README.md

 ![](images/altoids_rear.jpg)

 The Altoids tin build option is more difficult than the 3D printed case option; it requires additional tools and experience using them.
-We strongly recommend the 3D printed case option as it is easier to build and has better ergonomics and a 66% larger battery.
+It has poor ergonomics due to the constraints of building inside an Altoids tin and the battery capacity is 40% lower than the 3D printed case version.
+We **strongly** recommend the 3D printed case option for these reasons.

 **Important: Read through all the instructions thoroughly before building.
 This is an intermediate level project and we don't recommend attempting it without prior electronics kit building experience.**